jacobhoernlein/advent-of-code/2022/day_2/README.md

 Now that you're correctly decrypting the ultra top secret strategy guide, you would get a total score of 12.

 Following the Elf's instructions for the second column, what would your total score be if everything goes exactly according to your strategy guide?

+## The Solution
+One way of doing solving this problem would be to match a given line with a set of all possible combinations for a round, and returning the value for that round.
+However, that algorithm would either need to implement a hash table, or if it did not implement a hash table, it would suffer from linear time complexity.

+Instead, my two functions used characters as inputs, and multiple switch statements to find the proper return value.
+In the case that one of the inputs is faulty, a `std::invalid_argument` exception is thrown.

+This approach may not be the most maintainable, but it is much faster (operating in constant time) and takes up much less space than the other approach.